 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)], the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
-If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
+If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
 Effluents limits for each type of receiving water body were set according to 10 CSR 20-7.015(2)-(8). - Total Suspended Solids (TSS).
 Effluents limits for each type of receiving water body were set according to 10 CSR 20-7.015(2)-(8). - pH.
-Effluent limitation range is 6.5 9.0 Standard pH Units (SU), as per the applicable section of 10 CSR 20-7.015. pH is not to be averaged.

-Total Ammonia Nitrogen.
-Early Life Stages Present Total Ammonia Nitrogen criteria apply [10 CSR 20-7.031(4)(B)7.C. & Table B3] default pH 7.8 SU.
-Background total ammonia nitrogen = 0.01 mg/L (Default).
-OR No mixing considerations allowed; therefore, WLA = appropriate criterion.
+Effluent limitation range is 6.0 9.0 Standard pH Units (SU), as per the applicable section of 10 CSR 20-7.015. pH is not to be averaged. - Total Ammonia Nitrogen Lakes.
+Early Life Stages Present Total Ammonia Nitrogen criteria apply [10 CSR 20-7.031(4)(B)7.C. & Table B3] default pH 7.8 SU No Zone of Initial Dilution allowed, therefore effluent limits driven by acute water quality standard.
+Because no dilution is allowed, WLA = the applicable standard.
+Acute standard does not vary by season.